Small-Bodies-Node/sbn-survey-image-service/readme.md

 ### Adding archival data

 The `sbn_survey_image_service.data.add` sub-module is used to add images to the database.
-It scans PDS3 or PDS4 labels, and saves data product metadata, path to the label, and path to the image data to the database, indexed by the product ID (PDS3) or local identifier (PDS4).
+It scans PDS3 or PDS4 labels, and saves data product metadata, path to the label, and path to the image data to the database, indexed by the product ID (PDS3) or logical identifier (PDS4).
 The sub-module may be run as a command-line script `python3 -m sbn_survey_image_service.data.add`.
 The script will automatically create the database in case it does not exist.
 For example, to search a NEAT survey directory for PDS3 image labels and data:
 ```
 python3 -m sbn_survey_image_service.data.add /path/to/archives/neat/tricam/data/p20020718/obsdata
 ```